 If you are unable to provide the preferred identification as set out above, please contact the office for other identification that will be accepted.

 No appointment is necessary.
 Certificates are issued between the hours of 8:00 am and 5:00 p.m., Monday through Friday, excluding holidays.

-For walk-in requests: Requests should take just a few minutes depending on the number of customers ahead of you.
+For walk-in requests: Requests should take 5-10 minutes, depending on the volume of customers.

 To Request a Certified Copy of a Death Certificate for Deaths Occurring in Other North Carolina Counties